The story of Jesus is the greatest story I know.

 Because I believe in the divinity of Jesus, his story is remarkable to me in that he chose to be born on the margins.
 He chose the poor as his family; he chose humility, anonymity, and social and economic powerlessness.
 The form of humanity Jesus chose prompts me to reimagine the character of God.
 What does Jesus’ story tell us about the heart of God?
-About who God’s people are, and where She stands?
+And what does it say about who God’s people are, and about where She stands?

 I’m often disillusioned by the expression of Christian faith in America, and frankly around the world.
-The church too often “kisses the ring of Caeser” by bending to power and fame and acting as an exclusive club with a selective admission committee.
+The church too often bends to power and fame—acting as an exclusive club with a selective admission committee.
 It can be slow to listen and quick to condemn.
-The church masks imperfection, fakes vulnerability, and buys whole-heartedly into our consumerist, performance-driven culture.
+Generally speaking, the church masks imperfection, fakes vulnerability, and buys wholeheartedly into our consumerist, performance-driven culture.
 At its worst, the church has endorsed oppression and perpetuated injustice.

 Amidst this, I think of Jesus.

-Jesus who welcomed women, stood up to the religious elite, and invited prostitutes and tax collectors in.
+Jesus who welcomed women, stood up to the religious elite, and invited prostitutes and tax collectors to his table.
 Jesus who laughed over wine, broke bread with the despised, and washed the dirty feet of his friends.

 In this current wave of populism and border-raising, I think of Jesus—who fled persecution as a refugee.

-When I hear talk of registering Muslims or accounts of deadly racial profiling, I think of Jesus—a brown, Middle Eastern man.
+When I hear talk of registering Muslims or accounts of deadly racial profiling, I think of Jesus—a brown, Middle Eastern Jew.